mattrob333/markdown_website/posts/The LangChain Multi-Agent System Manual.md

 * **Content Creation Team:** A team of agents that can research a topic, generate an outline, write different sections of an article, and optimize it for SEO.
 * **Customer Support Team:**  Agents that can handle different types of customer queries, escalate issues to human representatives when needed, and even offer personalized product recommendations.

-## V. Workflow Optimization: Building Faster and More Efficient Systems
+## ⛓️⛓️V. Workflow Optimization: Building Faster and More Efficient Systems

 **1. The Need for Speed: Time and Cost Optimization with Agents**